 You can read more about building trust at every stage of the customer journey here.

 Clean up your list

 The first step in reviving your list is to clean things up.
-Most email marketing clients like MailChimp and Campaign Monitor will automatically clean up your list by removing incorrect emails and ensuring that those who unsubscribe cannot be added again without their permission.
+Most email marketing clients will automatically clean up your list by removing incorrect emails and ensuring that those who unsubscribe cannot be added again without their permission.
 These are all great features, but you’re going to want to do some additional spring cleaning.